California Technology Ventures

 Series C in 2007

-Ceregene is a private, San Diego-based biotechnology company focused on the treatment of major neurodegenerative disorders using the delivery of nervous system growth factors.
-Their clinical programs include CERE-110, an AAV2 based vector expressing nerve growth factor, which is about to enter Phase 2 studies for the treatment of Alzheimer's disease, and CERE-120, which recently completed a Phase 2 trial in Parkinson's disease and is currently being evaluated for future development.
-CERE-135 and CERE-140 are in preclinical development for amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease) and ocular diseases, respectively.
+Ceregene is a privately held biotechnology company based in San Diego, specializing in the treatment of major neurodegenerative disorders through the delivery of nervous system growth factors.
+The company's clinical programs feature CERE-110, an AAV2-based vector expressing nerve growth factor, which is set to enter Phase 2 studies for Alzheimer's disease.
+Additionally, CERE-120 has recently completed a Phase 2 trial for Parkinson's disease and is under evaluation for future development.
+Ceregene is also advancing two other treatments, CERE-135 and CERE-140, which are in preclinical stages targeting amyotrophic lateral sclerosis (ALS) and ocular diseases, respectively.

 TravelMuse